ImaanBontle/SDV-immersive-weathers/README.md

 ### Climate Control:

 - Due to the way the game currently handles thunderstorms, an existing storm might continue whenever it is supposed to rain tomorrow.
-    - The issue will resolve itself at the start of the next sunny/windy day.
-	- This issue will be patched in a coming update.
+The issue will resolve itself at the start of the next sunny/windy day.
+This will be patched in a coming update.
+- The TV will misreport windy weather as snow in Summer and Winter, because it is not expecting it in these seasons.
+A patch will be investigated for this.

 <!--Storms-to-rain flags not resetting in ClimateControl-->